Overview

 Village Communities

 The Chisapani Nagarkot route passes through several distinct communities.
-Specifically, Tamang, Brahmin, and Chhetri ethnic groups inhabit different villages.
+Specifically, the Tamang, Brahmin, and Chhetri ethnic groups inhabit different villages.
 Moreover, each community maintains unique cultural practices, languages, and traditions.
 Consequently, the trek offers diverse cultural exposure.

 Major Villages and Their Character: